CybercentreCanada/assemblyline-service-configextractor/README.md

 # ConfigExtractor Service
 The code found in this repository contains two main aspects: the Assemblyline service code (configextractor.py) and the command line interface (cli.py).
-The Assemblyline service code inherits the command line interface in order to perform Assemblyline related functionality, but the command line interface can be used exclusively.
-The command line interface acts as a wrapper for popular malware configuration data decoders such as:
+The Assemblyline service code utilizes cli.py in order to perform Assemblyline related functionality, but the command line interface can be used exclusively.
+The command line interface acts as a wrapper for popular malware configuration data decoders from:
 * MWCP framework: https://github.com/Defense-Cyber-Crime-Center/DC3-MWCP [MIT license]
 * RATDecoder: https://github.com/kevthehermit/RATDecoders [MIT license]
 * CAPE Sandbox: https://github.com/kevoreilly/CAPEv2/ [GPL license] (many thanks to @kevoreilly for releasing so many open source parsers).